 However, this doesn’t mean they are out of the woods.
 Older babies tend to be more squirmy … so are more likely to wriggle into the wrong position.
 Here, the strapping on a carrier device can block their airway.

-The take home messages are clear.
-Only use car safety seats for their intended use … to keep your infant safe during car journeys.
+The take home messages are clear. so, is it safe for a baby to sleep in a car seat?
+Well, only use car safety seats for their intended use … to keep your infant safe during car journeys.
 This is also true for all other sitting devices.
 Do not leave your baby unattended when they are using these devices.

 If your child falls asleep in one of these devices … move them to their crib or bassinet.
 Here you can lay them on their back, on top of a firm, flat mattress for a safe sleeping environment.